MakerAcademy/EducationalPlatform/content/topics/finance/stabilityFeeCalculation.md

 ---
-title: Currency Example 1
-description: Learn how to add a new collateral type to the Maker Protocol through seth
+title: How Does MakerDAO Determine Stability Fees?
+description: This will teach you how stability fees are calculated.
-topic: finance
+topic: Finance
-subtopic: currency
+subtopic: Banking
-tags:
-  - seth
-  - new collateral type
-  - smart-contracts
-  - terminal
-  - mcd
-slug: add-new-collateral-type-to-maker-protocol-kovan
+level: advanced
+estimatedTime: 200 - 250 minutes
+titleURL: how-does-makerdao-determine-stability-fees
-contentType: guides
+contentType: topics
 root: false
 ---